Level of difficulty: 1.5

 Medium Well: 140 F/60 C.

 For enthusiasts who like their steaks extremely rare, they can be safely processed at temperatures as low as 122F /50 C; Since the steaks will not achieve pasteurization at this temperature, the processing time should be limited to TWO HOURS in order to meet USDA standards of food safety.
 The steaks should then be consumed immediately, just as one would if sous vide were not being utilized in the first place.

 Remove the steaks from the bags and harvest the juices; save for later use (or discard).

-Coat lightly with the egg white with 1 oz./30 ml water.
+Use a fork to vigorously beat the egg white with 1 oz./30 ml water.
 Use this solution to slightly moisten the surface of the steak.
 Sprinkle the steaks with the seasonings on one side–they can be sprinkled on both sides, added later, or avoided altogether–the seasonings are not part of the chemistry!

-Sear the individual steaks on high heat.
-The surface of the pan should be approximately 375 F/190 C or higher.
+Sear the individual steaks in the hot pan.
 Avoid moving or excessively flipping the steaks–this cools the pan.
 The searing process usually takes about 1-2 minutes per side.

 The steaks do not require any further cooking, so one need only achieve the desired color.
 Remove from heat and coat the steaks with a little butter, allow to rest for two minutes.